-In graded index fiber; the reduction of the index of refraction of the core as one approaches the cladding causes the higher order modes to follow a curved path that: is iongerthan the axial ray (the "zero order mode"), but by virtue of the iower: index of refraction away from the axis, light speeds up as it approaches the cladding and it takes approximately the same time to travel through the fiber.
-Thus the "dispersion" or variations in transit time for various modes, is minimized and bandwidthof the fiber is maximized.
+In graded index fiber, the reduction of the index of refraction of the core as one approaches the cladding causes the higher order modes to follow a curved path that is longer than the axial ray (the "zero order mode"), but by virtue of the lower index of refraction away from the axis, light speeds up as it approaches the cladding and it takes approximately the same time to travel through the fiber.
+Thus the "dispersion" or variations in transit time for various modes1 is minimized and bandwidth of the fiber is maximized.

-However, the fact that the higher order modes travel farther in the "glass core means thatthey. haver a greater likelihood of being scattered or absorbed, the two .primarycauses :of attenuation in optical fibers.
-Therefore, the higher order rriodes Will have greater attenüation than lower order modes, and a long length.Of fiber that was:fully filled (all rriôdes had the same pôwerlevel launched into them)wiU have a lower amount of p.owerin the higher order modes than will a short length of the same fiber.
+However, the fact that the higher order modes travel farther in the glass core means that they have a greater likelihood of being scattered or absorbed, the two primary causes of attenuation in optical fibers.
+Therefore, the higher order modes will have greater attenuation than lower order modes and a long length of fiber that was fully filled (all modes had the same power level launched into them) will have a lower amount of power in the higher order modes than will a short length of the same fiber.

-"IThis; change in "modal distribution" between long and short fibers can be described as a ".transientloss", and can make big differences in the measurements one;makeswith the 'fiber.
+This change in "modal distribution" between long and short fibers can be described as a "transient loss", and can make big differences in the measurements one makes with the fiber.
 It not only changes the modal distribution, it changes the effective core diameter and numerical aperture also.

-The term 'equilibrium modal distribution" (EMO) is used to describe the modal distribution in a long fiber which has lost the higher order modes'.'A "long" fiber is one in EMO, while a "short' fiber has all its initially launched higher order modes.
+The term "equilibrium modal distribution" CEMO) is used to describe the modal distribution in a long fiber which has lost the higher order modes.
+A long" fiber is one in EMD, while a "short' fiber has all its initially launched higher order modes.

-3.2.1 WhatDoes System Modal Distribution Lookt ike?
+3.2.1 What Does System Modal Distribution Look Like?

-System modal distribution depends on your source, fiber, and the intermediate"components"such as connectors, couplers and switches, all of which affect the: modahdistribution of fibers they connect.
-Typical rriôdaldistributions for various fiber optic components are shown here.
+System modal distribution depends on your source, fiber, and the intermediate "components" such as connectors, couplers and switches, all of which affect the modal distribution of fibers they connect.
+Typical modal distributions for various fiber optic components are shown here.

-rn the laboratory, a critical optical system is used to fully fill the fiber modes and a "mode filter", usually a mandrel wrap which stresses the fiber and increases loss for the higher order modes, is used to simulate EMO conditions.
-A "mode scrambler", made by fusion splicing a step index fiber in the graded index fiber near the source can also be used to fill all modes equally.
+In the laboratory, a critical optical system is used to fully fill the fiber modes and a "mode filter?', usually a mandrel wrap which stresses the fiber and increases loss for the higher order modes, is used to simulate EMO conditions.
+A "mode scrambler', made by fusion splicing a step index fiber in the graded index fiber near the source can also be used to fill all modes equally.

-In a system, such controlled conditions obviously do not exist.
-In fact some work presented by Corning at a recent EIA Standards meeting shows how far the real world is from what we expected it to be.

-It has been accepted as "common knowledge" that microlens LEDs (as used with most multimode datacom systems) overfill fibers, and when we use them as test sources, we are testing with an overfilled launch.
-Not so.
-Tests Orl niiCrdlehs LEDs indicate that they underfill compared to EMO.
-And edge-emitter LEDs, typical of the high speed emitters at 1300 nm, concentrate their power even more into the lower order modes.
+In a system, such controlled conditions obviously do not exist In act some work presented by Corning at a recent EIA Standards meeting shows how far the real world is from what we expected it to belt has been accepted as "common knowledge" that microlens LEDs (as used with most multimode datacom systems) overfill fibers, and when we use them as test sources, we are testing with an overfilled launch.
+Not so- Tests on microlens LEDs indicate.
+That they underfill compared to EMD.
+And edge-emitter LEDs, typical of the high speed emitters at 1300 nm, concentrate their power even more into the Tower order modes.

 Other facts that come out of the Corning project shows that connectors mix some power back into the higher order modes due to angular misalignment and switches strip out higher modes.
-In a simulated FOOi system usin.g 8 fiber optic switches and 20 pairs of connectors, with fiber lengths of 10 to 50 meters between them, the majority of system power was concentrated in the lower order modes.
+In a simulated FDDI system using 8 fiber optic switches and 20 pairs of connectors, with fiber lengths of 10 to 50 meters between them, the majority of system power was concentrated in the lower order modes.